halfpintutopia/magic-forest-trail/README.md

 <br>

-The trail list are displayed as cards.
-The text description length of each card depends on the size of the device.
-A class was added to to shorten the text, so that the card heights were not too tall on mobile devices.
+The trail cards displayed contain text descriptions.
+The height of each card depends on the size of the device.
+A class was added to shorten the text so that the card heights were manageable on mobile devices.

 #### Gallery